 eSPI Protocol INTRODUCTION

-eSPI stands for enhanced serial peripheral interface.
-It was developed by Intel. eSPI is an all-in-one bus that was designed to replace the LPC bus as well as the SPI bus, SMbus and sideband signals.
-For designers of computing applications, migrating from the LPC bus to the eSPI bus offered benefits such as cost saving, lower voltage, simplified board layout and design and low power consumption.
+eSPI stands for the enhanced serial peripheral interface.
+It was developed by Intel. eSPI is an all-in-one bus that was designed to replace the LPC bus as well as the SPI bus, SMBus, and sideband signals.
+For designers of computing applications, migrating from the LPC bus to the eSPI bus offered benefits such as cost savings, lower voltage, simplified board layout and design, and low power consumption.
 The eSPI bus can either be shared with SPI devices to save pins or be separate from the SPI bus.

 Figure 1.
-An EC/BMC/SIO connection over eSPI bus
+An EC/BMC/SIO connection over the eSPI bus

-Sideband pin communications between chipset and these devices is converted to in-band messages through the eSPI interface as part of the effort to reduce the component pin count and provide a migration path towards elimination of high-voltage 3.3V I/O pins.
+Sideband pin communications between the chipset and these devices are converted to in-band messages through the eSPI interface as part of the effort to reduce the component pin count and provide a migration path toward the elimination of high-voltage 3.3V I/O pins.

 eSPI is defined to meet the following requirements.